jschneier/django-storages/docs/backends/azure.rst

     This is where the files uploaded through your Django app will be uploaded.
     The container must be already created as the storage system will not attempt to create it.

+``AZURE_HOST_BASE``

+    This is the optional setting for live host base URL.
+Defaults to Azure URL.
+Override this for on-premise.